This article is part of the ongoing Meditation for All challenge. Subscribers to the free newsletter receive weekly guidance and a daily practice.

 Don’t Let Meditation Take Over Your Life

-Many in the West are choosing to learn meditation as a technique to achieve more success and material possessions—a life hack.
-They are forgoing any spiritual teaching that has usually accompanied the technique.
-While this is fine and there are benefits, they are only getting half the benefits.
+Many in the West are choosing to learn meditation as a technique to achieve more success and material possessions.
+They are skipping the spiritual teachings that accompany this ancient technique.
+While this is fine and still beneficial, they are only getting half the benefits.

-Meditation is about gaining wisdom and insight, learning moderation, and taking the middle path—not too rigid, not too lazy.
+Meditation is about gaining wisdom and insight, learning moderation, becoming a more conscious and compassionate person, seeing reality as it is, and learning to take the middle path — not too rigid, not too lazy.
+Without practicing good virtue, meditation can become a selfish and isolating pursuit.

-However, with proper meditation, you will be sure that you will maintain balance in your life.
+However, with proper meditation and intention, you will be sure to maintain balance in your life.

 Moreover, you may find that certain activities you were doing weren’t serving your highest good and you may make a change.
 These are all some of the beautiful benefits that come from meditation as we become wiser, happier, and healthier.
-If you withdraw from all people and all labor, this is not an example of wisdom and presence but rather ignorance and avoidance.
+However, if you withdraw from all people and all labor, this is not an example of wisdom and presence, but rather ignorance and avoidance.

 Don’t Rush Through Meditation